 18. Jesus would certainly not have told this to His disciples if that message would not be taking place for at least 2,000 years into the future!
 No, He said it would happen speedily – which included His coming back to earth (which was a spiritual event).

 19. Jesus wept over the city of Jerusalem because of the great devastation that would be brought against the city, the temple, and the inhabitants of the city in just a short time into the future by the Roman Army.

 When Jesus states in verses 43 and 44 that the enemy would cast up a bank about Jerusalem and surround Jerusalem and dash the inhabitants of Jerusalem to the ground and not leave one stone upon another He was referring to the destruction of Jerusalem by the Roman Army circa AD 70.

 The destruction of the city of Jerusalem, the temple and its inhabitants were the result of their not recognizing the visitation of their Messiah!

 20. The word “you” is referring to the disciples.
-They are the audience to whom these words were directed and this passage can be said to directly affect them.
+They are the audience to whom these words were directed and this passage would directly affect them.
 This principle of Bible interpretation is known as “audience relevance.”